ONLYOFFICE/office-js-api/Cell/Api/Events/onWorksheetChange.md

-# attachEvent
+# onWorksheetChange

-Subscribes to the specified event and calls the callback function when the event fires.
+The callback function which is called when the specified range of the current sheet changes.
+<br>Please note that the event is not called for the undo/redo operations.

 ## Syntax

-expression.attachEvent(eventName, callback);
+expression.attachEvent("asc_onHyperlinkClick", callback);

 `expression` - A variable that represents a [Api](../Api.md) class.